Emergency Dental Care for Tooth Pain and Dental Emergencies

 If you have something caught between your teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.
 If you have tooth pain because you have something caught in your teeth, call us right away.

 If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.
 If your adult tooth is loose, contact us regarding your dental emergency.

-If you know or suspect you have sustained a broken jaw, use a cold compress to reduce swelling.
-Call us immediately and/or head to the hospital immediately as this is considered a dental emergency.
-In many cases a broken jaw is the result of a blow to the head.
-Severe blows to the head can be dangerous and even life-threatening.
+If you know or suspect that you have sustained a broken jaw, use a cold compress to reduce swelling.
+Head to the hospital immediately because this is considered a medical emergency.

 In many cases, a broken jaw is the result of a blow to the head.
 Severe blows to the head can be dangerous and even life-threatening, which is another reason that you should go to the hospital.

 You can help avoid a dental emergency by being very careful with foods that can damage your teeth.
 For example, never chew on ice, and be very careful with popcorn and hard foods.